-- Deep lines around your lips.
-(From constantly pursing your lips around the cigarette.) - Wrinkles on your face that start from a young age, and are deeper than for non-smokers.
-(Why?
+- 1. Deep lines around your lips.
+From constantly pursing your lips around the cigarette. - 2.
+Wrinkles on your face start from a young age, and are deeper than for non-smokers.
 Smoking cuts blood flow to your skin.
 This causes wrinkles.
-Also, when you squint to avoid smoke going in your eyes, that causes wrinkles around your eyes and on your forehead.) - Saggy skin under your eyes and elsewhere on your body (e.g. sagging breasts and inner arms) so you look like an Elder at a much younger age.
-(The chemicals in cigarettes destroy collagen and elastin that normally keeps skin strong and elastic.) - Age spots and discoloured skin.
-(Due to low levels of oxygen to the skin.) - Hair loss and thinning hair.
-(Due to a lack of oxygen in the blood supply to the scalp and damage to the DNA of hair follicles.) - Stained fingers and nails, and yellow teeth.
-(Nicotine stains.) - Bad breath, gum disease, and tooth loss.
-(Due to a lack of oxygen in the bloodstream.)
+Also, when you squint to stop smoke going in your eyes, wrinkles form around your eyes and on your forehead. - 3.
+Saggy skin under your eyes and elsewhere on your body (e.g. sagging breasts and inner arms) so you look like an Elder at a much younger age.
+The chemicals in cigarettes destroy collagen and elastin that normally keeps skin strong and elastic. - 4.
+Age spots and discoloured skin.
+Due to low levels of oxygen to the skin. - 5.
+Hair loss and thinning hair.

+Caused by a lack of oxygen in the blood supply to the scalp and damage to the DNA of hair follicles. - 6.
+Stained fingers and nails, and yellow teeth.
+Nicotine stains. - 7.
+Bad breath, gum disease, and tooth loss.
+Due to a lack of oxygen in the bloodstream.